 Recommended by: Kat, Wandering Bird

-If you’re looking for places to visit in the Midlands, add Warwick to your list.
-This beautiful town sits on the banks of the River Avon and is overshadowed by the famous Warwick Castle- founded by William the Conqueror.
+Warwick is a beautiful town on the banks of the River Avon, overshadowed by the famous Warwick Castle- which was founded by William the Conqueror.

-The history in the entire area is incredible and Warwick is full of cute cobbled streets and timber-framed buildings which give the entire town a fantastic atmosphere.
-There are also some brilliant cafes, pubs and restaurants as well as lots of modern and unique shops to explore.
+The history in this area is incredible.
+Atmospheric Warwick is full of cute cobbled streets and timber-framed buildings.
+There are also some brilliant cafes, pubs, and restaurants – as well as plenty of modern and unique shops to explore.

 Warwick is also famous for its racecourse.
-If you’re lucky enough to visit on a motorhome trip, there is a campsite right in the centre with great views of the racing!
+If you’re lucky enough to visit on a motorhome trip, there’s a campsite right in the centre with great views of the racing!

 RECOMMENDED TOUR: Warwick Castle Day Trip from London